Last Updated on

 For sunset drinks, head up to one of the rooftops.
 For great views and al-fresco cocktails, head to The Hangar Lounge (318 Colorado St), The Market & Tap Room (319 Colorado St, Austin) or The Handle Bar (121 E 5th St).

 You can’t visit Austin without getting a taste of its wonderful live music scene.
-Austin has something for everyone – country, rock, jazz or blues – whatever you’re into, pick up a TimeOut (https://www.timeout.com/austin/things-to-do/things-to-do-in-austin-this-week) and see who is playing where on the weekend you are in town.
+Austin has something for everyone – country, rock, jazz or blues – whatever you’re into, pick up a TimeOut and see who is playing where on the weekend you are in town.
+If you are spending the weekend in Austin, you’ll find live music in all of the following venues, if you’re visiting during the week, check their websites to see if there’s live music on the day(s) you’re visiting.
 The Continental Club on South Congress is one of the most popular and oldest venues, Antone’s is best for blues, and The Broken Spoke is great for two-step, The White Horse for country and then there’s the Red River Music District with venues like Stubb’s, Mohawk and Cheap Charlie’s.

 Note: If you want to take a free Texas two-step dance class at the Broken Spoke, skip the sunset drinks and head to the Broken Spoke around 8pm.
 Lessons take place Wednesdays to Saturdays from 8.30pm to 9.30pm.